If you’ve been in a crash, you’re probably asking yourself, Should I get an attorney for a car accident?

 However, there are times when retaining a car accident attorney maybe your best option.
 Here are some important questions you should consider after being involved in a car accident.

-Did You Suffer Any Injuries?
+Did You Suffer Any Injuries and Is a Lawyer Worth It?

 First and foremost, it’s best to determine the severity of your damages.
 If you didn’t suffer any injuries, contacting an attorney may not be needed.
 For cases involving only vehicle damage, the value of the claim usually isn’t enough to justify paying legal fees.